 Dental infections can spread beyond the tooth into surrounding facial and neck spaces.
 In advanced cases, this can interfere with breathing or spread into deeper tissues.

 Antibiotics alone do not remove the source of infection.
-Definitive dental treatment is required to eliminate the cause.
+Definitive dental treatment is required—this may involve saving the tooth with a root canal or removing it if the structure or surrounding bone cannot support long-term stability.

 What an Emergency Dentist Will Evaluate